 The number of people served (or people counts) are the ultimate units for calculating the weights.
 For people counts in participating projects, we use the number of people reported using the project's beds.
-For people counts in non-participating projects, the number of people was estimated by imputing counts based on known data from participating projects.
-To tie people counts in non-participating projects to observed bed data, we imputed people per bed rather than people only.
+For people counts in non-participating projects, the number of people was estimated by imputing persons per bed counts based on known data from participating projects of the same category.2 To tie people counts in non-participating projects to observed bed data, we imputed people per bed rather than people only.
 Imputed people per bed is then multiplied by observed beds to arrive at the estimated number of people in non-participating projects.
 The total number of people across participating and non-participating projects becomes the numerator for the weight.
 The actual number of people in participating projects is the denominator for the weight.